Is the Tijuana River Polluting This California Beach Town?

 This toxic cocktail ultimately crosses the border and pollutes the beaches of Imperial Beach.
 In fact, a 2017 study by the Surfrider Foundation found that the Tijuana River is the largest source of ocean pollution in California.
 The pollutants pose serious health and environmental hazards.

-See also 11 Things to Do in Ithaca in the Winter %
+See also 13 Things to Do in Santa Rosa, NM

 As a local resident, I’ve seen firsthand how this pollution impacts Imperial Beach.
 Sewage and garbage frequently wash up along the shoreline.
 The smell is awful on bad days.
 What’s worse is when pollution gets trapped along the beach for weeks due to the unique ocean currents in that area.
 The contamination often leads to beach closures, meaning families cannot swim or surf.
 Some people have reported rashes and infections from swimming in the contaminated waters.